ruthresh1/dsaNotes/algorithms/sorting/README.md

 | InPlace  | Yes  |

 ### Selection sort
-on each pass find the min and pull it to the front
+on each pass find the min and swap it to the front

 ```java
 static void selectionSort(int arr[]) {